LinkedInLearning/python-recursion-2875238/README.md

 ### Branches

+> Please note: the solutions to many of the exercises in this course are available on the `main` branch, and it may be more convient to look for them there than switching to the end branch for each video.

 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.